ritvikmath/jekyll-now/_posts/2016-7-23-SwipeMarket.md

 Let's drill deeper into the data.
 If we extract price and quantity information from the posts, we can get how many swipes each author is trying to buy/sell and at what price.

-Lets define some basic terminology.
+Let’s define some basic terminology.

 * **Bid Price** for a swipe: How much a buyer would pay for a swipe
 * **Ask Price** for a swipe: How much a seller wants for a swipe